artisticat1/obsidian-latex-suite/DOCS.md

 If a snippet replacement function returns a non-string value, the snippet is ignored and will not expand.

-## Snippet/Variable files
+## Snippet files

-You can choose to load snippets/variables from a file or from all files within a folder.
-To do this, toggle the setting **Snippets > Load snippets from file or folder** or **Advanced editor settings > Snippet variables > Load snippets from file or folder**.
+You can choose to load snippets from a file or from all files within a folder.
+To do this, toggle the setting **Snippets > Load snippets from file or folder**.
 The file or folder must be within your vault, and not in a hidden folder (such as `.obsidian/`).

-Snippet/variable files can be saved with any extension.
-However, to obtain syntax highlighting in external editors, you may wish to save your snippet/variable files with an extension of `.js`.
+Snippet files can be saved with any extension.
+However, to obtain syntax highlighting in external editors, you may wish to save your snippet files with an extension of `.js`.

 A snippets file is a JavaScript array of snippets, or a JavaScript module with a default export of an array of snippets.

 _Note: an **array** is a list of items.
 In JavaScript, this is represented with the bracket symbols `[` `]`, with the items between them and separated by commas, e.g. `[ item1, item2 ]`._

-A variables file is a JavaScript object, or a JavaScript module with a default export of an object.

-_Note: an **object** is a mapping of names to values.
-In JavaScript, this is represented with the braces symbols `{` `}`, with a `:` between the name and value, and a comma between name-value pairs, e.g. `{ name: "value", "name2": "value2" }`._

 ### Example
 A snippet file containing an array of snippets: